 For best flavor, cover the container and chill the slaw for a few hours before serving.
 Also, the cabbage gets a bit juicier as it sits, so don't worry that there isn't enough dressing.
 After an hour or so in the fridge, it will be creamy and delicious.

-- 1 1/4 cups mayonnaise
+1 1/4 cups mayonnaise

-- 5 to 6 tablespoons sugar
+5 to 6 tablespoons sugar, or to taste

-- 1/4 cup cider vinegar
+1/4 cup cider vinegar

-- 1/2 to 1 teaspoon celery seeds
+1/2 to 1 teaspoon celery seeds

-- 1/2 teaspoon Creole seasoning (or seasoned salt)
+1/2 teaspoon Creole seasoning, or seasoned salt

-- 1/4 teaspoon black pepper
+1/4 teaspoon freshly ground black pepper

-- Salt, to taste
+Salt, to taste

-- In a large jar or medium bowl, combine the mayonnaise, 3 to 4 tablespoons of the sugar, the vinegar, celery seed, Creole seasoning, and black pepper.
+In a large jar or medium bowl, combine the mayonnaise, 5 to 6 tablespoons of the sugar, the vinegar, celery seed, Creole seasoning, and black pepper.
 Whisk to blend or cover the jar and shake it until well blended.

-- Toss with shredded or chopped cabbage and refrigerate for an hour or two before serving for best flavor.
+Toss with shredded or chopped cabbage and refrigerate for an hour or two before serving for best flavor.

-- Serve coleslaw with any summer meal, barbecued ribs, grilled chicken, burgers, or pulled pork, or use it to top shredded beef or chicken sandwiches.
-It is, of course, an essential side to serve with fried catfish or fish and chips!
+Serve coleslaw with any summer meal, barbecued ribs, grilled chicken, burgers, or pulled pork, or use it to top shredded beef or chicken sandwiches.
+It is, of course, an essential side to serve with fried catfish or fish and chips.

 - Substitute celery salt for the Creole seasoning.

-- Use the dressing with broccoli slaw.
+- Use the dressing with broccoli slaw instead of cabbage.